 Mon October 2, 7:30 PM, Muenzinger Auditorium

-France, in French, Color, 130 min, 2.35 : 1, Rated R for violence involving sexual assault, disturbing sexual content, some grisly images, brief graphic nudity, and language
+France, in French with English subtitles, Color, 130 min, 2.35 : 1, Rated R for violence involving sexual assault, disturbing sexual content, some grisly images, brief graphic nudity, and language

 Director: Paul Verhoeven, Novel: Philippe Djian, Screenplay: David Birke, Adaptation: Harold Manning, Cast: Isabelle Huppert, Laurent Lafitte, Anne Consigny, Charles Berling, Virginie Efira